mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 ```@example DCPowerFlowSolution
 statusBranch!(system; label = 3, status = 0)

-analysis = dcPowerFlow(system)
+model = dcPowerFlow(system)
-solve!(system, analysis)
+solve!(system, model)
 nothing # hide
 ```

 ---

 ##### Reusable Analysis Type
-The `Analysis` composite type contains a factorized nodal matrix, which means that users can reuse it when only modifying shunt or generator parameters and keeping the power system's branch parameters the same.
+The `Model` composite type contains a factorized nodal matrix, which means that users can reuse it when only modifying shunt or generator parameters and keeping the power system's branch parameters the same.
 This allows for more efficient computations as the factorization step is not repeated.

-Therefore, by using only the functions [`shuntBus!`](@ref shuntBus!), [`statusGenerator!`](@ref statusGenerator!) and [`outputGenerator!`](@ref outputGenerator!), the `Analysis` composite type can be reused.
+Therefore, by using only the functions [`shuntBus!`](@ref shuntBus!), [`statusGenerator!`](@ref statusGenerator!) and [`outputGenerator!`](@ref outputGenerator!), the `Model` composite type can be reused.
 For example, to change the output of the generator and compute the bus voltage angles again, one can use the following code:
 ```@example DCPowerFlowSolution
 outputGenerator!(system; label = 1, active = 0.5)

-solve!(system, analysis)
+solve!(system, model)
 nothing # hide
 ```
 Here, the previously factorized nodal matrix is utilized to obtain the new solution, which is more efficient than repeating the factorization step.